sayoadesokan/sayoadesokan/README.md

 - 🔭 I’m currently working on **making it easy to transfer money through whatsapp, as easy as sending a dm.**

-- 🌱 I’m currently learning **Graphql, indepth Docker, NEST js and other Javascript framworks**
+- 🌱 I’m currently learning **Graphql, indepth Docker, NEST js and other Javascript frameworks**

 - 💬 Ask me about **testing jest,express, rpc and microservices**